Q. We just moved to the Caldwell District and my child is on an IEP (Individual Education Program), what do I do first?

-The special education teacher will be able to review the IEP and Eligibility information to determine where your child will attend and whether an IEP team meeting should be held first or the child just begins school.
+A. Take your child's current IEP and Eligibility to the Special Education Department at the Caldwell School District Office, 1502 Fillmore St, Caldwell.
+The special education staff will review the IEP and eligibility information to determine where your child will attend and whether an IEP team meeting should be held first or the child just begins school.

 - an IEP team meeting may need to be held,

 - a new IEP may need to be written,

 - the program your child needs may be in a different school or place (in which case the district will provide busing), or